MEMORIAL vs. REMEMBRANCE

 but most of them were not: merely intended to create a strong impression that the owner of this bookstore cared very deeply about old things, including the very books to be found on his bookshelves (a subliminal reminder, too, that he expected the customer to be just as respectful of same as he-- a variant on the old antiquarian retailer's adage: Nice to look at, and nicer to hold; but once you have broken it, consider it SOLD!!!).

 One item on the walls, in particular, caught my attention: a yellowing string-bound brochure (one given out to those attending a significant occasion back in the late 19th Century) opened up to two of its pages inside the wooden frame in which it was being preserved.
-On these visible pages was the "prepared text"- as it were- of the Dedicatory Speech given at the very unveiling of the Civil War Monument on the nearby green (I could not help but notice that the Centennial of this Dedication was only a few years in the future at the time and, indeed, when I spoke to the bookstore owner himself about this [I was purchasing a number of old county-scale atlases and so-called 'automobile Running Guides' from the 19-teens and 1920s covering New England, so the topic of New England- and even more local History- naturally came up in our conversation at the register], I learned that he himself happened to be the Chair of the Committee that was then in the process of coming up with an appropriate program for the 100th Anniversary of this Monument Dedication): the speaker was the Town[ship]'s then-representative in the lower house of the Vermont General Assembly whose own name was in stone on the back of the very Monument being dedicated, as he- too- was among the Civil War veterans from that town...
+On these visible pages was the "prepared text"- as it were- of the Dedicatory Speech given at the very unveiling of the Civil War Monument on the nearby green (I could not help but notice that the Centennial of this Dedication was only a few years in the future at the time and, indeed, when I spoke to the bookstore owner himself about this [I was purchasing a number of old county-scale atlases and so-called 'automobile Running Guides' from the 19-teens and 1920s covering New England, so the topic of New England- and even more local- History naturally came up in our conversation at the register], I learned that he himself happened to have been rather recently chosen to be the Chair of the Committee that was then in the process of coming up with an appropriate program for the upcoming, in but a few years [as I've said], 100th Anniversary of this Monument Dedication): the principal speaker at this unveiling, he who delivered in person that Dedicatory Speech, was the Town[ship]'s then-representative in the lower house of the Vermont General Assembly whose own name was in stone on the back of the very Monument being dedicated, as he- too- had been among the Civil War veterans from that town...

 one passage within that text stayed with me and is most apropos to the topic of this very piece: unfortunately, I am here quoting from memory and- thus- what the gentle reader might see below in italics is, admittedly, at best a paraphrase-- but I will swear that the essence of what I now present below is that of the passage I am now (however inexactly) remembering more than a quarter century later!

-In other words: the person giving this Dedicatory Speech (himself, presumably, reflecting the sentiments of many- if not most- among his audience) expressed a hope that- from that day on- the people in the town (including townspeople as yet unborn at the time he spoke) would not ever pass by the town's green, or its Civil War Monument, without thinking of those from the town who had so taken up arms in the Union cause but a quarter century before this Dedication.
+In other words: the person giving this Dedicatory Speech (himself, presumably, reflecting the sentiments of many- one may safely assume, most [if not all]- among those providing his audience) expressed a hope that- from that day on- the people in the town (including townspeople as yet unborn at the time he spoke) would not ever pass by the town's green, or its Civil War Monument, without thinking of those from the town who had so taken up arms in the Union cause but a quarter century (give or take) before this Dedication.

 By the time I was back at the green that day almost a century thereafter (after having made my purchases at that bookstore), it was lunch hour and people were already coming out of the wood-sided buildings now housing, say, attorney's offices and nail salons in order to find something to eat (many of these people were going into the nearby General Store- one that was purposely trying to maintain its 19th Century look as same- to buy sandwiches and soft drinks there).
 As for myself, I parked myself on a bench on that green not all that far from the Civil War Monument itself and remained there for some 15 minutes or so before getting back into my car and then heading elsewhere.